joshgordon/joshgordon.github.com/index.md

 Hello, I'm Josh.
 I'm a pretty nerdy person.
 I've done UI work in the past, though currently I'm doing devops work.
-This site is a nice front for all the other stuff I do around the web.
+This site is a nice front for all the other stuff I do around the web, and a nice place to use as a sandbox for testing out shiny new stuff.

-This page uses some other fancy stuff that I've learned how to use - such as Twitter Bootstrap.
-Also, I've never really gotten very proficient at CSS up to this point, so I figure it's time I actually become half decent at it...
+**NEW** This site is no longer rendered with a php `shell_exec`, I've gone ahead and migrated it all to [Jekyll](https://jekyllrb.com/), which I'm probably going to do for all my other sites that are using PHP as a templating engine.

 Anyways, have a look around.
 There's probably not going to be a whole lot of actual content here, but it's a good place to find links to most of the rest of